-The time it takes us to locate the perfect home varies from buyer to buyer, but typically the process lasts about 3-4 months although we have had buyers identify, pursue, and ultimately purchase a property in as little as 45 days!
+The time it takes us to locate the perfect home varies from buyer to buyer, but typically the process lasts about 3-4 months although we have had buyers identify, pursue, and ultimately close on a property in as little as 45 days!

 We find that most buyers take at least a couple of weeks to familiarize themselves with the market before getting comfortable enough to write offers.

 When working with an experienced agent, one of the first things we will try to convey to a buyer is the current market and how much leverage they have with sellers.
 Whether the market is competitive, such as the one we’ve experienced over the last several years, or something more balanced, knowing your leverage can be the difference between a great buying experience and a bad one.